sonu2k1/Java/README.md

 ### Requirements

-- Java JDK 8 or above
+- Java JDK 8 or above.
 - Any Java IDE (IntelliJ, Eclipse, VSCode) or CLI setup.